The Healer and the Psychiatrist 2019, 74 min

 Process and Feedback

-A feedback version of the film based on footage filmed in 2011, 2005 and 1998 was screened in New Zealand (AUT & Onehunga), Tongatapu (‘Atenisi University, Lo’au University and the Psychiatric Unit) and Vava’u (Tefisi) in October 2018.
+A feedback version was created from footage filmed in 2011, 2005 and 1998.
+It was screened in New Zealand (AUT & Onehunga), Tongatapu (‘Atenisi University, Lo’au University and the Psychiatric Unit) and Vava’u (Tefisi) in October 2018.
 Further filming and research in October and November 2018 was informed by feedback to ensure engagement with contemporary issues and update the current situation of the key protagonists.

 LIDF (London International Documentary Film Festival).
 30th November 2019.
-SOAS (UK Premiere) Official Selection.
+SOAS Official Selection.

 Agora Cinema.
 La Trobe University.
 Bundoora.
 9 September 2019.